-Chances are about 99% that you didn’t hear much about this lawsuit when it was filed a year ago, and haven’t heard a thing about it in the news lately.
+Chances are about 99% that you didn’t hear much about this lawsuit when it was filed in 2016, and never did hear much about it.

 When asked about the lawsuit, the DNC responds with Oh phooey to it all that silly finger-pointing, and insists their charter doesn’t have to actually be fair, that it’s all just a strong suggestion and not a promise.
 Seriously, this is their story.

 They’ve also said, and this is an actual quote from their lawyer, not my mouthy paraphrased version, “We could have voluntarily decided that, Look, we’re gonna go into back rooms like they used to, and smoke cigars and pick the candidate that way.”

 Unless the Democratic party has a serious come-to-Jesus meeting, or a Scrooge-y ghost-of-the-future sort of visit and turns over a new leaf like yesterday, it’s time to start seeing other people.

 See, the lawsuit accuses the DNC of not honoring our pre-nup.
 They cheated on us, they ran off with our money, they lost the Senate and the Congress for us, and lost most races all over the land this past November.

 And of course there was that one catastrophic loss.

 People didn’t get what they paid for.
 Literally.

 Whatever the DNC is doing is obviously not working.